 Some of the most beautiful craft supplies are in your backyard – and best of all, they’re free!
 Go outside with your kids and gather up pinecones, the ultimate natural craft supply.
 There are literally dozens of pinecone crafts to choose from!
 Paint your pinecones in warm fall colors and put them in a bowl for the ultimate table centerpiece.
 Add a pair of felt wings and some googly eyes to make adorable pinecone owls.
 Dust them in glitter and silver/gold paint to make Christmas ornaments and gifts.

 Colorful fall leaves also make great crafting tools.
 Use them to make leaf people, coasters, paintings, bowls, wall art, necklaces, butterflies, magnets and more!
 Get leaf craft instructions and ideas on DIYnCrafts.com.

 Go on a Family Scavenger Hunt

 Don’t worry, you won’t need to spend hours planning out clues for your kids.
-With free treasure apps like Klikaklu and websites like Huntzz.com, you can find pre-made scavenger hunts all over the place!
+With scavenger hunt apps and websites like Huntzz.com, you can find pre-made scavenger hunts all over the place!
 Spend a day with your family analyzing clues and hunting for free treasure.